samcrow/GripperSimulator/README.md

 Gripper Simulator can be compiled on many platforms with the [Qt](http://www.qt.io/developers/) libraries and tools.
 Version 5.0 or later of Qt should work.

+The compiler being used must support C++11.
+If that is not feasible, the code can be edited into C++03 with no visible loss of functionality.

 ## JavaScript specification ##

 JavaScript code has access to a global `gripper` object.
 This object has functions and properties as described in src/JavaScript/JavaScriptGripper.h